PranavPusarla/ai-research/algo/mooc-cheating/mooc-cheating.md

 ## Definitions

-We define $$\delta t_{m,h,c,i} = t_{m,c,i} - t_{h,c,i}$$ as the difference in time between when the master account, m, submits a correct answer and the time that a harvester account, h, acquires the correct answer for a common item, i, in a given MOOC course, c.
+We define $$\Delta t_{m,h,c,i} = t_{m,c,i} - t_{h,c,i}$$ as the difference in time between when the master account, m, submits a correct answer and the time that a harvester account, h, acquires the correct answer for a common item, i, in a given MOOC course, c.

 $$t_{m,c,i}$$ is in the server log files while $$t_{h,c,i}$$ is taken as the time when the user presses "Show Answer" button.